Current Environment:

 Each child may experience symptoms of a brain tumor differently, and symptoms vary depending on the size and location of the tumor — both in the brain and elsewhere in the central nervous system.

-Brain tumors can cause pressure on the brain, causing the following symptoms:
+Brain tumors can put pressure on the brain, causing symptoms such as:

-Symptoms of brain tumors in the cerebellum, including cerebellar pilocytic astrocytoma and medulloblastoma, include:
+Symptoms of brain tumors in the cerebellum, including cerebellar pilocytic astrocytoma and medulloblastoma, can include:

-Brain tumors in the brainstem, such as diffuse pontine glioma and tectal glioma, can cause the following symptoms:
+Brain tumors in the brainstem, such as diffuse midline glioma and tectal glioma, can cause the following symptoms:

 Symptoms of brain tumors in the cerebrum, including ganglioglioma, glioblastoma multiforme, and oligodendroglioma, include: